888-391-4324

 4. Collateral Protection

-The HUD also requires you to fulfill certain reverse mortgage home maintenance requirements.
+The HUD also requires you to fulfill certain reverse mortgage home maintenance requirements, including the obligation to pay property taxes.
 For instance, you must stay current on homeowner’s association fees, insurance, and property taxes.
 You’ll also have to repay the loan if you stop living in the house for over a year.

 There are two major types of reverse mortgage loans: HECMs and proprietary reverse mortgages.
 Here’s what you need to know about them.